edwingo/kenai_tools/README.md

 ## Description

-The kenai_tools gem provides tools to access sites that are hosted on Kenai project hosting infrastructure.
-With the dlutil tool, project admins can manage downloads for a project.
-For example, they can perform bulk uploads and downloads of files.
+The kenai_tools gem provides command line tools to access web services for web sites that are hosted on the Kenai application platform.
+Currently, there is a dlutil tool that project admins can use to manage the downloads feature of a project.
+For example, they can perform bulk uploads and downloads of files to a site hosted on Kenai such as java.net.

 ## Installation